COCPORN/zontax/README.md

 #### `mode: 'loose'`

 In `loose` mode, the parser will not throw an error for unregistered methods.
-Instead, it will automatically capture them and place them in a special `extra` category within the `definition` object.
+Instead, it will automatically capture them and place them in the `extensions` object with a category of `extra`.
 This is useful for rapid development or for schemas where you don't need to formally define every possible piece of metadata.

 ```typescript
 const parser = new ZontaxParser(myExtensions, { mode: 'loose' });